lidstromberg/auth/README.md

 ```

 #### Private/Public Certs for JWT
-If you want to run the authcore tests or the example implmentations, then you will also require RSA certs for the [jwt-go] tokens.
+If you want to run the authcore tests or the example implementations, then you will also require RSA certs for the [jwt-go] tokens.
 The following will generate them (assuming you have openssl installed).
 You should place a password on the private key when prompted.

 ```sh
 $ ssh-keygen -t rsa -b 4096 -f jwt.key